stolostron/rhacm-docs/compliance/cert_policy_ctrl.md

 Complete the following steps to create a certificate policy from the command line interface (CLI):

 1. Create a YAML file for your certificate policy.
-See [Creating a YAML file for an {{site.data.keyword.mcm_notm}} policy](../compliance/create_policy.md#yaml) for more information on policy requirements.
+See [Creating a YAML file for a Red Hat Advanced Cluster Management for Kubernetes policy](../compliance/create_policy.md#yaml) for more information on policy requirements.

     Your certificate policy might resemble the following policy: